SD Nest Predator Bounty Program

 Noem & Rhoden

-Folks can also write Kristi Noem in opposition.
-It is believed by many that she is a main driver/supporter behind this program. https://governor.sd.gov/office/contact.aspx,
+We used to ask folks to write Kristi Noem in opposition.
+It is believed by many that she is a main driver/supporter behind this program.
+She promised a bounty against pheasant predators during 2018 election. https://governor.sd.gov/office/contact.aspx, so we were never sure how well she would listen to opponents of NPBP.

 Letters to editor/social media